akobr/mono.me/docs/Monorepo/why-monorepo.md

 Some advantages can be beneficial even for fully independent projects, same as in this mono-repo.
 For example, *tooling, standards, effective code reviews, and transparency* would be applied to any project created under the mono-repo.
 It is much easier to create a folder than an entire repository and configure everything again.

 Nothing in this beautiful world of ours is black and white.
 Everything can be achieved by custom tooling.
 All advantages in the list above can be transferred into a poly-repo environment.
-Still, it is much easier to start with the setup where they will work efficiently and automatically rather than manage and spend resources on more tooling.
+Still, it is much easier to start with the setup where they will work efficiently and automatically rather than manage and spend resources on more complex tooling.

 ## Example of poly-repos